Start of Calico Tanks Trail

 • This a popular trail and there were plenty of people when we visited

-• There’s no shade on the trail which makes visiting in the summer challenging
+• There’s little shade on the trail which makes visiting in the summer challenging

 Verdict: A trail not to be missed when you’re visiting Red Rock Canyon.